import pandas as pd

 such that the assign()

-command is performed for each symbol individually.
+in the dataframe.
 The same logic also applies to the computation of summary statistics: groupby("symbol")

 is the key to aggregating the time series into symbol-specific variables of interest.

-= (index_prices
+= (prices_daily

-.assign(ret "symbol", "date", "ret"])
+.assign(ret"symbol", "date", "ret"])

 .get([="ret")